Basement-Eleven-Dev/interview/README.md

 ## Tasks

 # 1. Bugfix

 It seems that if you duplicate a To-Do entry and you try to edit it, the changes will also reflect the original element.
 This is not a normal behaviour.

-# 2. Feature
+# 2. Features

-Right now, if you close the browser and reopen it, you will lose all your data.
+1. Right now, if you close the browser and reopen it, you will lose all your data.
 Develop a feature that at every change automatically save the list in your browser and recover it at the next opening (no database required, only local machine).
+2. Develop a feature that moves at the bottom of the list the entries that have been checked.
+3. Fill the function `sort()` in `list.service.ts`.